larsvers/test-readme/README.md

 If you choose other names like for example _upDown_ and _leftRight_, you have to specify them as <code><i>hexgrid</i>.geokeys(['upDown', 'leftRight'])</code> with the first element representing longitude and the second latitude.

-Please don't call your geo keys `x` or `y` or otherwise include `x` or `y` keys in your passed in user variables as they are reserved keys for the pixel coordinates of the layout.
+Don't call your geo keys `x` or `y` or otherwise include `x` and/or `y` keys in your passed in user variables as they are reserved keys for the pixel coordinates of the layout.

 ## General notes on hexagonal binning